-An early learning site is operated by an administration or entity at one physical location with at least one child care license from Department of Social Services Community Care Licensing Division.
+An early learning site is operated by an administration or entity at one physical location.
 If two administrations/entities are operating on the same site and are operating separately from one another (e.g., co-located), each is counted as a separate site.

-If a site's license is changed to anything other than "in good standing", the CA-QRIS rating is suspended.
+For sites licensed by the California Department of Social Services, the definition "in good standing" is to be used.
+If a site's license is changed to anything other than "in good standing," the QCC rating is suspended.